telerik/winforms-docs/controls/sparkline/customizing-appearance/custom-painting.md

 # Custom Painting

 __RadSparkline__ provides you with two event that allows to style any of the painted elements.
 The events are __PaintSparkStroke__ and __PaintSparkFill__.
 The events will be fired for each element and allow you to change its properties or directly paint on the sparkline surface.
-THe event arguments are providing the following properties:
+The event arguments are providing the following properties:
 * __Cancel:__ Allows you to cancel the current element painting.
 * __Graphics:__ The Graphics object that allows you to paint.
 * __Path:__ The path of the current element.